squaredup/samples/kql/VMfreediskspace-kql.md

 ```

 ## How to use in SquaredUp
-1. Create a dashobard with the Azure Log Analytics grid tile
+1. Create a dashboard with the Azure Log Analytics grid tile
 2. Select the workspace that contains the virtual machine metrics
 3. Paste the query above into the Query field
 4. Choose the columns you wish to be displayed